skancharapu775/GenieSense/README.md

 # GenieSense
-Image to Speech Technology for the Visually-Impaired and Blind
+Image to Speech Technology for the Visually-Impaired and the Blind

 Creators: Sid Kancharapu, Alexander Popescu